Blaisorblade/pdbp.github.io/index.md

 Think of `apply` as a program that *applies* a program of type `Z >--> Y` to an argument of type `Z`.
 It transforms the argument of type `Z` to yield a result of type `Y`.

-#### **Augmenting computational capabilities with applying capabilities**
+#### **Augmenting computational capabilities with the applying capability**

-Computational capabilities can, trivially, be augmented with with applying capabilities.
+Computational capabilities can, trivially, be augmented with the applying capability.

 ```scala
 package pdbp.computation